Meet the Team

 Phoebe Rose Osborne

-Young Members ConvenerHaving completed a BMus at Otago in 2024, I am currently undertaking a BA majoring in English and Linguistics with a minor in German.
+Young Members Co-ConvenerHaving completed a BMus at Otago in 2024, I am currently undertaking a BA majoring in English and Linguistics with a minor in German.
 I am passionate about the Arts and languages, particularly opera, classical music and performance.
 As well as working to develop my craft, I have been supporting charities, helping to promote social justice issues and advance the voices of young women in the sciences and political arena.
 This has included being a United Nations Youth Representative, a scholarship recipient of the Innovative Young Minds Women in STEM, selected as a Schools to Skies (NZ Airforce) candidate, as well as being an Irish Youth Ambassador (2021 - 2023).
 I have also performed to support local hospices, the Cancer Foundation, Wellington City Mission, Salvation Army, as well as Probus and other community groups and charities.
+I am proud to be a GWO Committee Member, Membership and Youth Representative and I am excited to be working with our wonderful team to support our members.